-Why should I care about Fat, Oil, and Grease in the sewer system?Impact on your business: As your sewer pipes back up, the sewage and food particles that accumulate can attract insects and other vermin, cause unpleasant odors, and create health hazards.
-Property damage can also result from sewage backups and lead to expensive cleanup and plumbing repairs.
+Why should I care about Fat, Oil, and Grease in the sewer system?Impact on your business/home: As your sewer pipes back up, the sewage and food particles that accumulate can attract insects and other vermin, cause unpleasant odors, and create health hazards.
+Sewage backups often cause significant property damage, leading to expensive cleanup and plumbing repairs.

-Impact on the Environment: Clogged sewers can lead to overflows.
-As sewage overflows onto streets, it enters the storm drain system and is carried to our local creeks and beaches, creating health risks for swimmers, fish and plant life.
+Impact on the environment: Clogged sewers can lead to overflows.
+As sewage overflows onto streets, it enters the storm drain system and is carried to our local waterways, creating health risks for people, as well as fish and wildlife.

-Impact to your bottom line: Increased sewer blockages and overflows lead to costly maintenance and can result in severe fines from regulatory agencies.
-Health code violations or closures can greatly impact your business.
+Impact to your bottom line: Increased sewer blockages and overflows may lead to property damage and costly maintenance.
+If you are a business owner, you may be fined by regulatory agencies.
+Health code violations or closures may also greatly impact your business.

 Visit our FAQs page for more information about Fat, Oil and Grease prevention.